animeshkarmakar7/Document-Verification-AI/README.md

 - **Heavy processing path**: Kafka + Celery distribute expensive PDF/OCR/chunking/embedding work outside the API request path.
 - **Persistence path**: PostgreSQL stores transactional metadata; MinIO/S3 stores the raw documents; ChromaDB stores embeddings and vector metadata; Redis provides low-latency cache/dedup services.

-> **Important implementation note:** the current repository uses **PostgreSQL as the transactional system of record and ChromaDB as the vector database**.
-It does **not** currently use pgvector.
-A future pgvector migration is a valid production option, but this README does not claim it is implemented today.

 ---